infn-datacloud/ai-ranker/README.md

 - **CLASSIFICATION_MODELS**
   - Type: `dict[str, dict]`
-  - Description: JSON string of classifiers and their parameters
+  - Description: Pass a dict as a JSON string.
+The key is the model name.
+The value is a dict with the corresponding parameters
   - Default: `{"RandomForestClassifier": {}}`

 - **REGRESSION_MODELS**
   - Type: `dict[str, dict]`
-  - Description: JSON string of regressors and their parameters
+  - Description: Pass a dict as a JSON string.
+The key is the model name.
+The value is a dict with the corresponding parameters
   - Default: `{"RandomForestRegressor": {}}`

 - **KFOLDS**
   - Type: `int`
-  - Description: Number of folds for KFold cross-validation
+  - Description: Number of folds for the KFold cross validation
   - Default: `5`

 - **REMOVE_OUTLIERS**